Contents

 Begin by exploring regional websites specific to your target location.
 Many Spanish organizations feature direct search functionality (búsqueda directa) on their websites to help you locate addresses.

-Include landmarks - Adding nearby landmarks or neighborhoods (e.g., "cerca de Plaza Mayor" in Madrid) narrows results to help you find a specific area.
+Include landmarks Adding nearby landmarks or neighborhoods (e.g., "cerca de Plaza Mayor" in Madrid) narrows results to specific areas.

-Reverse lookups - For reverse address searches, implement a búsqueda inversa or search just the street name to discover neighborhood information and potentially find a resident.
+Reverse lookups For reverse address searches, use "búsqueda inversa" or search just the street name to find neighborhood information.

 Property Administration Resources